gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 Javascript frameworks and other Javascript tools have been released, exploring ideas and competiting for mindshare.

-100s of millions of dollars have been invested in these Javascript frameworks and the larger ecosystems of tools surrounding them.
+100s of millions of dollars have been invested by the largest companies in the world in these Javascript frameworks and the larger ecosystem of tools surrounding them.

 The improvement has been dramatic and excilierating.
 I can remember many things I struggled for weeks to build in ~2010-2013 that took me days or